Dear New Volunteer,

 As a volunteer, your dedicated service allows ISP to make a substantial contribution in the lives of the many who need hope the most.
 ISP has a small staff and thus relies heavily on a generous army of volunteers to help fulfill our mission.

-There are a variety of volunteer opportunities available from which you are able to choose; leadership, hospitality and retreat facilitator positions are available with flexible schedules that fit busy lifestyles.
+There are a variety of volunteer opportunities available that offer flexible schedules to fit busy lifestyles.
 We hope that you find volunteering with ISP a positive and rewarding experience.

 This handbook was created to give you important information that will enhance your volunteer experience.
 Please take the time to read through it and refer back to it as questions arise.